 £50k in Premium Bonds after a year: What could you win?

 Even though we’ve had some of the best savings rates in years, Premium Bonds remain popular.
-Even though there’s no guarantee in what you could win, people hope they might get lucky and net big prizes – especially if they have a lot of cash invested.
+Despite no guarantee in what you could win, people hope they might get lucky and net big prizes – especially if they have a lot of cash invested.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.